sh-Enoch/leet_challange/README.md

 ## Overview

-This repository is dedicated to a collaborative effort among [Your Name] and friends to solve one LeetCode problem per day.
+This repository is dedicated to a collaborative effort among us friends to solve one LeetCode problem per day.
 The goal is to enhance our problem-solving skills, share knowledge, and strengthen our understanding of algorithms and data structures.

 ## Collaboration Guidelines